 The Igreja de Santo Estevao is a beautiful church which has a common Portuguese baroque exterior yet it is the interior that will take your breathe away.
 Make sure to look out for the image of Mary breastfeeding the baby Jesus – an extremely rare image for Portuguese religious art.

-If you are walking the Portuguese Camino de Santiago, we hope you enjoy the peaceful and sleepy Valenca before heading into the wilds of Spain.
+If you are walking the Portuguese Camino de Santiago, I hope you enjoy the peaceful and sleepy Valenca before heading into the wilds of Spain.

 (c) Samantha Wilson 2019.
 All Rights Reserved.